Production of two Higgses at the Large Hadron Collider in CP-violating MSSM: Collider phenomenology

-In the CPX scenario, although $h_1$ decays dominantly into $b\bar{b}$, our simulation reveals that in a fairly large fraction of events neither of the $b$-quarks leads to sufficiently hard jets with reasonable $b$-tagging efficiency because of the lightness of $h_1$ in this scenario.
-To illustrate this, we present in Figure \ref{bptdis} the ordered $p_T$ distributions for the four parton-level $b$-quarks in the signal from $h_3h_{i=1,2,3}$ and corresponding $p^{jet}_T$ distribution including ISR/FSR.
-It is clear from this figure that the $b$-quark which is coming from $h_1$ has the smallest $p_T$ in a given event, and is often below 40 GeV or thereabout.
-The other $b$ coming from $h_3$ or $h_2$ has larger $p_T$.
-For this analysis we have required a $b$-jet tagging efficiency ($\geq$ 50\%) \cite{Baer:2007ya}.
+In the CP-violating scenario, $h_1$ decays dominantly into $b\bar{b}$ and $\tau\bar{\tau}$ (see Table~\ref{brh1}) for all the benchmark points as discussed in the earlier section.
+In cases of BP1 and BP2 where the light Higgs $h_1$ is relatively light ($<60$ GeV), $b$-quarks lead to soft jets and the $b$-tagging efficiency is small.
+To illustrate this, we present in Figure~\ref{bptdis} the ordered $p_T$ distributions for $b$-jets coming from $h_1h_3$ for BP1 and from $h_1h_1$ for BP3.
+We see that for BP1, the lowest $p_T$ $b$-jet can be very soft, $p_T\leq 40$ GeV.
+For this analysis we have required a $b$-jet tagging efficiency ($\geq$ 50\%) \cite{btag}.